sillelien/base-alpine/README.md

 The base image contains a running syslog daemon, which is set to send all output to `stderr` - this ensures you don't lose any messages sent by Linux applications.

+### Dnsmasq

+`dnsmasq` is a tiny (uses about 17K of memory) DNS cache and forwarder.
+By default it ensures that all requests to tutum.io goes to the correct DNS servers.
+You can change this to anything you like using the environment variable DNSMASQ_ARGS

 ## Good Practises

 ###Don't Run as Root